vinnyhoward/rn-crypto-wallet/README.md

 ## Introduction[![](assets/pin.svg)](#introduction)

-BMO Wallet is a multi-chain cryptocurrency wallet built with React Native.
+Otto Wallet is a multi-chain cryptocurrency wallet built with React Native.
 This robust mobile application offers a comprehensive suite of features for managing digital assets across multiple blockchains, with a current focus on Ethereum and Solana networks.

 ### Key Features:
 - **Multi-Chain Support**: Seamlessly manage Ethereum and Solana assets within a single, user-friendly interface.